nigelvh/K7NVH-DC-PDU/README.md

 K7NVH DC PDU,1.1,
 2.15,23
 0.02,0.04,0.03,0.01,0.01,0.03
-0,,1,0.00,0.0,0
+0,,1,0.00,0.0,0,0
-1,,1,0.00,0.0,0
+1,,1,0.00,0.0,0,0
-2,,1,0.00,0.0,0
+2,,1,0.00,0.0,0,0
-3,,1,0.00,0.0,0
+3,,1,0.00,0.0,0,0
-4,,1,0.00,0.0,0
+4,,1,0.00,0.0,0,0
-5,,1,0.00,0.0,0
+5,,1,0.00,0.0,0,0
-6,,1,0.00,0.0,0
+6,,1,0.00,0.0,0,0
-7,Port 8,1,0.03,0.1,0
+7,Port 8,1,0.03,0.1,0,0
 ```

 ### PON
 The 'PON' command is used to enable one or more ports on the PDU.

-The PDU supports somewhat arbitrary specification of which ports to enable.
+The PDU supports enabling multiple ports at a time.
 For example, all of the following are valid 'PON' syntaxes.
 'A' can also be substituted for a port number to enable all ports.
-`PON 1` `PON1` `PON 1 2 3 4` `PON1234` `PON 1234` `PON A`
+`PON 1` `PON 1 2 3 4` `PON A`

 ### POFF
 The 'POFF' command is used to disable one or more ports on the PDU.

-The PDU supports somewhat arbitrary specification of which ports to disable.
+The PDU supports disabling multiple ports at a time.
 For example, all of the following are valid 'POFF' syntaxes.
 'A' can also be substituted for a port number to disable all ports.
-`POFF 1` `POFF1` `POFF 1 2 3 4` `POFF1234` `POFF 1234` `POFF A`
+`POFF 1` `POFF 1 2 3 4` `POFF A`

 ### PCYCLE
 The 'PCYCLE' command is used to disable one or more ports on the PDU for a period of time set by the 'SETCYCLE' command, after which, the port is enabled again.

 If 'PCYCLE' is issued on a port that is already disabled, the port will remain disabled for the period of time set by the 'SETCYCLE' command, and will be enabled with any other ports specified.

-The PDU supports somewhat arbitrary specification of which ports to cycle.
-For example, all of the following are valid 'PCYCLE' syntaxes.
-'A' can also be substituted for a port number to cycle all ports. `PCYCLE 1` `PCYCLE1` `PCYCLE 1 2 3 4` `PCYCLE1234` `PCYCLE 1234` `PCYCLE A`
+The PDU supports cycling multiple ports at a time.
+'A' can also be substituted for a port number to cycle all ports.
+The following are valid PCYCLE syntaxes. `PCYCLE 1` `PCYCLE 1 2 3 4` `PCYCLE A`

 ### SETCYCLE
 The 'SETCYCLE' command is used to set the period of time in seconds that ports will be disabled on the PDU during a 'PCYCLE' command.
 This command has no immediate impact on any ports.

 Valid range for the 'SETCYCLE' command is 0-30 seconds.
 0 seconds being no delay between disabling and re-enabling a port, and 30 seconds being the maximum delay allowable.

-For example, to set a 5 second delay, the following are valid 'SETCYCLE' syntaxes. `SETCYCLE5` `SETCYCLE 5`
+For example, to set a 5 second delay, the following is valid 'SETCYCLE' syntax. `SETCYCLE 5`

 ### SETDEFON
 The 'SETDEFON' command is used to store the desired default state of a given port at PDU boot time to enabled.
 The PDU will default to all ports being enabled at boot, but you may leave ports disabled at boot with the 'SETDEFOFF' command, or set them back to enabled via 'SETDEFON'.

-The PDU supports somewhat arbitrary specification of which ports to change default state for.
-For example, all of the following are valid 'SETDEFON' syntaxes.
-'A' can also be substituted for a port number to change all ports.`SETDEFON 1` `SETDEFON1` `SETDEFON 1 2 3 4` `SETDEFON1234` `SETDEFON 1234` `SETDEFON A`
+The PDU supports setting multiple ports at a time to be enabled by default.
+'A' can also be substituted for a port number to change all ports. `SETDEFON 1` `SETDEFON 1 2 3 4` `SETDEFON A`

 ### SETDEFOFF
 The 'SETDEFOFF' command is used to store the desired default state of a given port at PDU boot time to disabled.
 The PDU will default to all ports being enabled at boot, but you may leave ports disabled at boot with the 'SETDEFOFF' command, or set them back to enabled via 'SETDEFON'.

-The PDU supports somewhat arbitrary specification of which ports to change default state for.
-For example, all of the following are valid 'SETDEFOFF' syntaxes.
-'A' can also be substituted for a port number to change all ports. `SETDEFOFF 1` `SETDEFOFF1` `SETDEFOFF 1 2 3 4` `SETDEFOFF1234` `SETDEFOFF 1234` `SETDEFOFF A`
+The PDU supports setting multiple ports at a time to be disabled by default.
+'A' can also be substituted for a port number to change all ports. `SETDEFOFF 1` `SETDEFOFF 1 2 3 4` `SETDEFOFF A`

 ### SETNAME
 The 'SETNAME' command is used to store a user defined "helpful" name for each port on the PDU.
 By default the custom names are blank, but they may be set to a user defined string of up to 15 characters in length.
 Strings longer than 15 characters will be truncated.

 The user defined name will be displayed alongside the port number in the output from the 'STATUS' command.

-The PDU supports setting only one port name at a time, but the syntax is flexible like with other multi-port commands.
-The following are examples of valid 'SETNAME' syntax, setting Port 1's name to "Testing". `SETNAME1Testing` `SETNAME1 Testing` `SETNAME 1Testing` `SETNAME 1 Testing`
+The PDU supports setting only one port name at a time.
+The following is an example of valid 'SETNAME' syntax, setting Port 1's name to "Testing". `SETNAME 1 Testing`

 The 'SETNAME' command can also be used to give the PDU device an overall name by using 'P' in place of the port number.
 The device name will be displayed as part of the input prompt as a visual aid to ensure users are interacting with the intended device.
 The following is an example of valid 'SETNAME' syntax to set the device name. `SETNAME P PDU-Test`